Gun Violence Prevention

 “One who takes a life, it is though they have destroyed the universe.
 And one who saves a life, it is as though they have saved the universe” (Mishnah Sanhedrin 4:5).

 The dehumanization of individuals and the carelessness with which human life is taken during incidents of gun violence stand in direct violation of these affirmations of our tradition.
 We are called upon to take action to prevent the loss of lives and end gun violence.

-In 2018, almost 40,000 Americans died as victims of gun violence.
+very year, almost 40,000 Americans die as victims of gun violence.
+That’s over 100 deaths per day.
+Americans are 25 times more likely to be killed with a gun than people in other developed nations, despite the fact that gun deaths are incredibly preventable.
 The scourge of gun violence in America is both a public safety issue and a public health epidemic.
-Enough is enough.
-As Jews, we will not remain silent.

 Related Press Releases

 Learn more about the RAC's key issues and get involved by signing up for the legislative updates newsletter.

 RAC-PA 2023 Campaign to End Gun Violence

 - Youth and students around the United States have been the victims of gun violence, including horrific shootings at schools, and we refuse to stay silent.
 We are passionate about making the future—and present—safer, better, and full of hope.
 Join NFTY in advocating for gun violence prevention.